Marbru35/MCQuality/README.md

 **Automated User State Detection Project**

-Welcome to the MCQuality project!
+Welcome to the MC Quality project!
 This repository contains the code and implementation of a real-time emotion detection tool based on video data, developed as part of our software quality project.

 ---